Lobesitdoll/mdncomp/wiki/Using.md

 **Other updates**

-You can normally check NPM for updates of the program itself.
-This is not a good way to update the *dataset* though as there is no regular releases here.
-The NPM version is only used for bug fixes, new features etc. Use the `--update` option if the intent is updating the data only.
+Check NPM for updates of the program itself.
+Data-sets are no longer distributed within the NPM package itself.
+To update the dataset always use the `--update` mechanism.

 Consider also to check the git repo at [GitLab](https://gitlab.com/epistemex/mdncomp) from time to time for important changes, updates, messages and so forth.